Team-Tea-Time/laravel-forum/readme.md

 # Laravel forum package

-**Note: this is a fork of the excellent Laravel forum solution written by Atrakeur (https://github.com/Atrakeur/laravel-forum).** I've rewritten the permission handling and made some minor optimisations throughout, and my goal is to introduce new features over time to use it in a new project (see below for details).
+**Note: this is a fork of the excellent Laravel forum solution written by Atrakeur (https://github.com/Atrakeur/laravel-forum).** Although I've largely rewritten and adapted it to facilitate the kind of forum I want in a new project, the original package was a crucial starting point and I wouldn't have been able to do any of this without it - so credit goes first and foremost to Atrakeur for his hard work.

+Amongst the many things I've done in this version of the package are the revised permission system, moderation tools and some minor optimisations throughout.
+My goal is to introduce new features over time as needed for an upcoming project.
+See further down for a list of current and planned features.

 ## Goals

 This package aims to provide a solid basis for implementing a forum in a Laravel application.
-It focuses on taking care of conventional forum features, allowing you to spend more time on building your application and how the forum integrates with it.
+It focuses on taking care of conventional forum features, allowing you to spend more time building your application and the way in which the forum integrates with it.

-In addition to allowing controller methods to be overridden to tweak their behaviour, the package also provides extensive configuration options including permission callbacks and integration options.
+In addition to an overridable main controller, the package also provides extensive configuration options including permission callbacks, integration settings and preferences to tune the behaviour of your forum.

 ## Features